 An admission, review, and dismissal (ARD) committee for a student in grades 9-12 receiving special education services will determine whether successful performance on the EOC assessments will be required for graduation within the parameters identified in state rules and the student's personal graduation plan (PGP).
-[See Graduation (Secondary Grade Levels Only)]
+[See Error!
+Reference source not found.]